Skip to Main Content

 • Repayment method is the home heating bill

 Project eligibility is determined by Energy Trust.
 Loan terms are available for qualifying projects installed in owner-occupied single-family homes, multifamily residences or manufactured homes with land ownership.
 Loan availability, terms and conditions are subject to change without notice.
 Not all applicants will qualify.
-Both Craft3 (NMLS ID#390159) and PSCCU (NMLS ID#619183) are equal opportunity lenders.
+PSCCU (NMLS ID#619183) is an equal opportunity lender.

 Contact one of our trade ally contractors or call Energy Trust at 1.866.368.7878 for single-family home projects and 1.877.510.2130 for multifamily projects to take advantage of this financing option.